Excited Birders Migrate to Port Arthur for Spring

-Sea Rim State Park’s 5 miles of natural beach, down the road from Sabine Woods, lets birds and birders share shore and boardwalks.
-Enjoy action along the Gulf of Mexico and make sure to spend time along the quieter marsh unit.
+Sea Rim State Park’s has 5 miles of natural beach, down the road from Sabine Woods.
+The setting lets birds and birders share shore and boardwalks.
+Enjoy action along the Gulf of Mexico and spend time along the quieter marsh unit.
 Rent a kayak for the best views and a workout.
-Boardwalks and birding platforms add ambiance to your visit.
+Boardwalks and birding platforms add ambiance.

 Get your shore birds here.
-In April look for Piping Plover, Snowy Plover and Semipalmated Plover as well as “grasspipers” such as Whimbrel, American golden Plover, Buff-breasted, Pectorial and Stilt Sandpipers.
+In April look for Piping Plover, Snowy Plover and Semipalmated Plover.
+Also catch “grasspipers” such as Whimbrel, American golden Plover, Buff-breasted, Pectorial and Stilt Sandpipers.

 Returning spring waterbirds include Green Heron, Least Bittern, Yellow-crowned and Black-crowned Night Herons.
 Roseate Spoonbill numbers increase.

 Look ahead to summer at Sea Rim where Least Tern, Wilson’s Plover and Reddish Egrets will congregate.
 See, we told you Port Arthur is great for year-round birding.

 McFaddin National Wildlife Refuge, is down the road from Sabine Woods so waterbirds are among the 285 species that have been documented along the refuge’s marshy paths and lake shores.
 Return to visit ducks, geese and shorebirds wintering over.

 The J.D.
 Murphree Wildlife Area is a diverse wetland along the Texas Chenier Plain and Texas Point National wildlife refuge extends along the Gulf of Mexico shore land.
 Birds love tidal flats, shallow freshwater lakes and marsh influenced by daily tides.